 M.S.W. student success advisers

 The peer mentor program connects you with an energetic, passionate B.S.W. or M.S.W. student who can help you with everything from advice on scheduling courses to how to juggle school with work, family and a social life.
 Every peer mentor is academically successful, empathetic and has great communication skills.
 They routinely receive professional development and mentorship training.
 A matching system ensures that each mentee is paired with a compatible mentor.
-Learn more about our peer mentors or request to meet with one today.
+Contact the Office of Student Success at email@example.com to learn more about our peer mentors or request to meet with one today.

 The desire to make a difference in people’s lives through social work should never be hindered by financial barriers.
 So, in addition to working with the VCU Office of Financial Aid, the school offers a broad range of scholarships, research assistantships and awards.
 Scholarships available for application will be announced via email at the start of each fall and spring semester.